 Each month, the residents have a Wellness and Administrative Business meeting with the program director, coordinator, and selected associate program directors.
 This serves as a venue for continuous dialogue among residents and program leadership regarding the structure of the residency program, issues with specific rotations and faculty, and the status of the various program improvement initiatives that are underway.

 Twice each year, each resident meets with the program director to discuss their progress through the program, career goals, and other resident-specific matters.
-In addition, those meetings serve as another venue for fellows to provide confidential (in the sense that they don’t have to speak in front of their colleagues) feedback regarding the program.
+In addition, those meetings serve as another venue for residents to provide confidential (in the sense that they don’t have to speak in front of their colleagues) feedback regarding the program.